 Since geometry and measurement principle of ERS and ASCAT are alike, data from these instruments is processed in a similar way.
-The procedure for wind inversion closely follows the wind retrieval and ambiguity removal scheme originally developed for the ERS-1 scatterometer (Stoffelen and Anderson, 1997), though the original geophysical model function CMOD4 has been replaced by CMOD5 (Hersbach et al., 2007) in March 2004, and by CMOD5.4 in June 2007.
-In case scatterometer winds are to be assimilated as equivalent-neutral wind (controlled by a global variable LSCATT\NEUTRAL = true) CMOD5.4 (Hersbach, 2010) is used, instead.
-Note that this is not the default configuration (where LSCATT\NEUTRAL = false).
+The procedure for wind inversion closely follows the wind retrieval and ambiguity removal scheme originally developed for the ERS-1 scatterometer (Stoffelen and Anderson, 1997), though the original geophysical model function CMOD4 has been replaced by CMOD5 (Hersbach et al., 2007) in March 2004, by CMOD5.4 in June 2007, and by CMOD5.n (Hersbach, 2010b) in November 2010, after which scatterometer winds are assimilated as equivalent-neutral wind(Hersbach, 2010a).